jshreyans/frontend-101-sheets/introduction.md

 * In case of any doubts, Google them.
 Don’t copy code from stack overflow, understand it!
 * Many tasks in these sets might not be trivial for you.That’s alright!
 The purpose is to learn!

-_You can now refer to Instruction Set 01 for further steps to follow_
+_You can now refer to [Instruction Set-1](https://github.com/jshreyans/frontend-101-sheets/blob/master/instruction-set-01.md) for further steps to follow_